vrisdng/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

+* Students duplicates are checked using student ID.
+We do not check for uniqueness in other attributes such as email, phone number and telegram handle.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.